LawleySpring2018/games-tourism-spring2018/Schedule.md

 On Monday we'll talk about a variety of existing games related to tourism, and on Wednesday we'll focus on Dubrovnik-specific tourism challenges and opportunities.

+***Before class on Monday, in addition to the readings, please install the Ingress game on your phone and spend some time playing it.
+If you don't have data on your phone, team up with a classmate who does.***

 ### Monday Readings

 * [Digital Tourism Think Tank.
 (2014).
 Gaming and Gamification in Tourism: 10 Ways to Make Tourism More Playful.](https://mycourses.rit.edu/d2l/le/content/676759/viewContent/4925523/View)